Closest Town: Pretoria

 Access: Entry fee payable

 Facilities: Ablutions, picnic and braai facilities.
-Camping and caravan park, swimming pool and the Moyo restaurant.
+Camping and caravan park.

 Cell Reception: Yes